David Earle Bailey

-David Earle Bailey (born 1940) is bishop of the Episcopal Church in Navajoland, a mission area of the Episcopal Church.
+David Earle Bailey (March 30, 1940 – July 28, 2024) was an American Episcopalian clergyman who was bishop of the Missionary Diocese of Navajoland, a missionary diocese of the Episcopal Church.
 He was consecrated bishop on August 7, 2010.

 Bailey was ordained to the priesthood in 1980 and received an MDiv from the Episcopal Seminary of the Southwest.
 He had previously served as rector of St. Stephen's Episcopal Church in Phoenix, Arizona, and as canon to the ordinary and development director in the Episcopal Diocese of Utah.
+He was a member of Bishops Against Gun Violence.

-Consecrated bishop at age 70, he is the second oldest person to be made a bishop in the Episcopal Church and the first septuagenarian since the eighteenth-century.
+Consecrated bishop at age 70, he was the second oldest person to be made a bishop in the Episcopal Church and the first septuagenarian since the eighteenth-century.

+Bailey died on July 28, 2024, at the age of 84.